-Dr Martin Hyde Research director 8 February 2021
+Dr Martin Hyde Work Package Lead 8 February 2021

 For the first time, people aged over 65 in the UK outnumber those aged under 15.
 The Office for National Statistics anticipated that by 2020 around a third of the working population – and nearly half the adult population – will comprise people aged 50+, part of a global population-ageing trend that is set to continue in coming decades.
 The UK Government’s Industrial Strategy highlighted population ageing as one of four Grand Challenges for society and industry, to be addressed by harnessing innovation.
 The UK government recently set out a commitment to increase the labour market participation rate of older workers by 12% in the coming years.
 With increased life expectance, more people will continue working until later in life.